United Kingdom and weapons of mass destruction

-The United Kingdom possesses, or has possessed, a variety of weapons of mass destruction, including nuclear, biological, and chemical weapons.
+The United Kingdom currently possesses weapons of mass destruction in the form of its nuclear weapons.
+It formerly possessed biological, and chemical weapons.

 The United Kingdom is one of the five official nuclear weapon states under the Treaty on the Non-Proliferation of Nuclear Weapons.
+As of 2025, the UK possesses a stockpile of approximately 225 warheads, with 120 deployed on its only delivery system, the Trident programme's submarine-launched ballistic missiles.
+Additionally, United States nuclear weapons are stored at RAF Lakenheath since 2025, as well as between 1954 and 2008.

-The UK renounced the use of chemical and biological weapons in 1956 and subsequently destroyed its general stocks.
+The UK used chemical weapons extensively during World War I. It possessed and researched chemical and biological weapons during World War II.
+It renounced their use in 1956 and subsequently acceded to the Biological Weapons Convention and Chemical Weapons Convention.
+It completed destruction of its chemical stockpile in 2007.

 Biological weapons

 During the Second World War, British scientists studied the use of biological weapons, including a test using anthrax on the Scottish island of Gruinard which left it contaminated and fenced off for nearly fifty years until an intensive four-year program to eradicate the spores was completed in 1990.
 They also manufactured five million linseed-oil cattle cakes with a hole bored into them for addition of anthrax spores between 1942 and mid-1943.
 These were to be dropped on Germany using specially designed containers each holding 400 cakes, in a project known as Operation Vegetarian.
 It was intended that the disease would destroy the German beef and dairy herds and possibly spread to the human population.
 Preparations were not complete until early 1944.
 Operation Vegetarian was only to be used in the event of a German anthrax attack on the United Kingdom.

 Offensive weapons development continued after the war into the 1950s with tests of plague, brucellosis, tularemia and later equine encephalomyelitis and vaccinia viruses (the latter as a relatively safe simulant for smallpox).

 In particular, five sets of trials took place at sea using aerosol clouds and animals.